2014 Women's World Twenty20

 The 2014 Women's World Twenty20 was the fourth Women's World Twenty20 competition, taking place in Bangladesh from 23 March to 6 April 2014.
 The tournament was played in the cities of Sylhet and Dhaka – Cox's Bazar was originally intended to also host matches, but the venue was not available due to ongoing development.
 The tournament featured 10 teams, rather than the eight at previous tournaments, with all matches in the tournament accorded women's Twenty20 International (T20I) status.
 Bangladesh and Ireland made their first appearances at the event, which was run concurrently with the men's tournament.
 Australia won the tournament, beating England in the final by six wickets.

 Logo

-On 6 April 2013 ICC unveiled the logo of the tournament at a gala event in Dhaka.
-The logo uses the colours of the Bangladesh flag with splashes of blue representing the country's iconic waterways (also as being the ICC's own colour).
+On 6 April 2013, the ICC unveiled the logo for the tournament at a gala event in Dhaka.
+The logo uses the colours of the Bangladesh flag with splashes of blue representing the country's iconic waterways (also representing the blue in the ICC logo).
 The logo is also inspired by the unique painted rickshaws which pack the streets of the Bangladesh cities.
 The T is made up of cricket stumps and the "0" in the T20 represents the cricket ball complete with Bangladeshi green seam while the white in the design lends an energetic, friendly and youthful feel to the logo.